Faulkner SLP Department Logo

 Speech-language pathologist showing blue triangle to child wearing pink bow

-The Master of Science and Master of Arts in Speech Language Pathology on-ground at Faulkner, along with an online Master of Arts in Speech Language Pathology, which began in the Fall of 2022, is fully accredited.
+The Master of Science and Master of Arts in Speech Language Pathology on-ground, which began in the Fall of 2018, along with the Master of Arts in Speech Language Pathology online, which began in the Fall of 2022, are fully accredited.
 These programs are designed for students seeking national certification with the American Speech Language Hearing Association (ASHA) and state licensure to practice as a speech language pathologist.

 Faulkner University is a Christian university.
 As such, we approach speech language pathology from a Biblical perspective and Christian worldview.
 The on-ground and online MA program, as well as the on-ground MS SLP program, are founded on the belief that there is no limit to what God can accomplish when men and women listen to His calling and allow Him to work through them.
 Scripture tells us, “As each has received a gift, use it to serve one another” (1 Peter 4:10).
 Our goal is to train young men and women as SLPs who are competent in their practice and clothed with compassion, kindness, humility, gentleness, and patience, and then send these graduates into a broken and hurting world to serve the sick and disabled.
 We welcome students of all faiths and backgrounds who desire to become competent and compassionate speech language pathologists with a humanitarian heart for serving others.